Gwen Stefani Reportedly Threatened By Blake Shelton, Miranda Lambert Reunion

 Shelton and Lambert parted ways in the summer of 2015.
 They were married for four years.
 Stefani also divorced her husband, Gavin Rossdale, in 2015 after 13 years of marriage.
 Months after their respective splits, Shelton and Stefani started dating and confirmed their relationship in November.
 Lambert announced her romance with Anderson East two months later.

-It isn’t clear if Shelton and Stefani are still fighting over Lambert, but Yahoo reports that Gwen Stefani spent Valentine’s Day alone in New York.
+It isn’t clear if Shelton and Stefani are still fighting over Lambert, but Yahoo News reports that Gwen Stefani spent Valentine’s Day alone in New York.
 Despite her heated and very public romance with Shelton, Stefani admitted that she was alone “in bed” during the romantic holiday.
 She even had to post an old photo to wish her Instagram fans a happy day.

 A post shared by Gwen Stefani (@gwenstefani) on